 A sensor is an electronic device that measures and monitors environmental conditions.
 The data recorded by these devices is usually collected by a computer, which then uses the information to take action.
-Sensors measure physical qualities such as speed and built into many devices that you use regularly.
+Sensors measure physical qualities, such as speed, and built into many devices that you use regularly.

 For example, you can equip a freezer with a sensor linked to its thermostat controller.
 When the device senses that the temperature in the freezer has increased past the acceptable limit, it may trigger the thermostat to kick in and lower the temperature until the freezer is once again just cold enough.

-Read More about “Sensor”
+Read More about a “Sensor”

 Sensor technologies have been around since the mid-1940s from when Samuel Bagno invented an ultrasonic alarm.
 The device sent waves all over the room, and when something interrupts those waves, an alarm goes off.
 Bagno was able to invent this device using his knowledge of radar technology, which mainly figured in World War II.
 During the war, radars detected enemy aircraft and underwater forces.

 Different alarm systems used ultrasonic technology until the introduction of infrared motion sensors in the 1980s.
 These devices used motion sensors to detect the movement of a person or an object.
 These movements disturb the normal state of the sensor, thereby triggering an electronic signal.

 Today, sensors have several applications in automatic lighting systems, video games, security systems, and even cellular phones.
 Let’s explore these uses in more detail below.

 Automated lighting systems commonly use motion sensors to automatically dim or turn off the lights when people leave a room.
 Some are also triggered with a touch or sound when a person is ready to sleep.
 In such cases, the interior lights turn off while those outside automatically turn on.